Beginner FingerPicking Lesson

 So in conclusion, is GuitarTricks still the beginners' top choice for learning how to play the guitar?

 In my honest opinion, I believe so.
 Even though there are other good candidates as

 Another great thing is that they have a 14-day free trial that you can take without spending a dime and during that period you can really decide whether the program is for you.

 Additionally, even after the free trial period ends and you decided to continue, but after a while, you felt that you're not getting what you've paid for, they have a 60-day money back policy that you can take advantage of in that case.

 Personally, I'd still recommend GuitarTricks first to any beginner who asks my opinion because it's the safest and easiest way to learn the guitar with a monthly subscription that costs only a fraction of that of a private session with a private guitar instructor.

-Perhaps the only alternative that I would suggest if asked what online guitar training do I recommend, is Jamplay.
-But if GuitarTricks offers a 14-day free trial, it's a no-brainer to take it first before anything else.
+But if GuitarTricks offers a 14-day free trial, it's a no-brainer to take it first before anything else in MY modest opinion.

 MY RATING: 9.8/10